Meet the Assistant City Manager

 Rod Hill assumed the duties of Assistant City Manager in August of 2019.
-He oversees Human Resources, Information Technology, Code Enforcement, and the Community Relations Divisions.
-He also has responsibility for risk management, and the contracts for solid waste, animal care and control, and law enforcement services.
+He oversees the Code Enforcement, Community Relations, Emergency Management, Human Resources, and Information Technology divisions.
+He also has responsibility for risk management, and the contracts for animal care and control, law enforcement, and solid waste services.

-Rod brings with him a wealth of knowledge and 31 years of experience in local government.
+Mr. Hill brings a wealth of knowledge and 31 years of experience in local government to the City.
 He started his career in the Finance Department at the City of Brea and the City of Anaheim.
-He worked his way up to Assistant Finance Director at the City of Redlands where his responsibilities also included Information Technology, Risk Management, Accounting and Budgeting.
+He worked his way up to Assistant Finance Director at the City of Redlands where his responsibilities also included Information Technology, Risk Management, Accounting, and Budgeting.
 Mr. Hill was appointed Director of Administrative Services for the City of Whitter in 2003.
-During his 17-year tenure in Whittier his responsibilities grew to include Director of Human Resources, City Treasurer, Emergency Management, and Animal Control.
+During his 17-year tenure in Whittier, his responsibilities grew to include Director of Human Resources, City Treasurer, Emergency Management, and Animal Control.

 Education